Starmapo/flixel-text-input/README.md

 - Border styles from `FlxText` do not work
 - Caret color and width & selection color aren't changeable

+## Dependencies

+Of course, you will need HaxeFlixel in your project. "flixel-ui" is optional, as you can use `FlxUITextInput` without it.
+Including it makes the text input able to dispatch `FlxUI` events.

 ## Compatibility